thingsboard/thingsboard.github.io/_includes/docs/user-guide/telemetry.md

 {% else %}

-Data retention policy and configuration depends on the chosen [storage](#data-storage).
+Data retention policy and configuration depend on the chosen [storage](#data-storage).

 Cassandra supports time-to-live(TTL) parameter for each inserted row.
 That is why, you may [configure](/docs/user-guide/install/{{docsPrefix}}config/) default TTL parameter on a system level, using 'TS_KV_TTL' environment variable.